 - Rapid heartbeat

 There are other concerns regarding the thyroid, including nodules – growths on the thyroid itself.
 Millions of Americans have thyroid nodules, and many of these need to be carefully monitored by medical professionals, for while the nodules are often benign, they do carry a risk of developing into thyroid cancer.

-Parathyroid glands are located in the neck, near the thyroid.
-Over activity of one or more of these glands can result in hypercalcemia which leads to osteoporosis and kidney stones along with more subtle symptoms.
+Overactivity of one or more of the parathyroid glands – a common condition called hyperparathyroidism – can result in hypercalcemia which leads to osteoporosis and kidney stones along with more subtle symptoms.

 Who is at risk?

 Thyroid and parathyroid issues can affect anyone, though they most frequently affect women over age 60.
 A family history also raises your risk of either disorder.